codetit4n/personal-website/content/portfolio.md

 - Worked part time here as a Blockchain Developer.
 - Created all the smart contracts like Initial Title Offering(ITO) model, ERC721 contracts(representing
-  each e-book), Escrow contract for trading NFTs, etc.
+  each e-book), Escrow contract for trading NFTs, etc using solidity, Hardhat framework, JavaScript.
 - These smart contracts are public on GitHub: https://github.com/nalndamktplace/smart-contracts
 - Wrote test cases for all smart contract functionality.
 - Helped in implementing Pinata's submarine service along with the frontend team.